dozheiny/barghman/readme.md

 - [ ] Add it to AUR and brew
 - [x] Update README with Markdown
 - [x] Add support for multiple bill IDs
-- [ ] Add support for multiple origin emails
+- [x] Add support for multiple origin emails
-- [ ] Move auth token outside
 - [ ] Add delete cache functionality
 - [ ] Add content to the email about what this email is, why you receive it, and how to add it to calendars, etc.
 - [ ] Add install.bash script (not only Makefile, no required installed Go)